tremho/locale-string-tables/README.md

 Returns an array of all the locales that have been currently loaded.

 Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)** {string} Array of loaded locale strings

+### enumerateAvailableLocales

+Enumerates all available locales by lang-region identifier via a callback function that accepts the locale name as a string parameter.

+This walks the _i18n_ folder tree to determine which potential locales are available.
+This differs from `getInstalledLocales`, which only lists those that have been loaded into memory.

+Note that folders in the _i18n_ tree that do not contain files will not be enumerated.

+The 'common' folders are not included in the enumeration, just the named languages and regions.

+#### Parameters

+-   `callback`  a function that accepts the locale identifier as a string.
+This function will be called for each locale enumerated.

 ### StringTable